MaximeMRF/ally-driver-boilerplate/README.md

 - `userInfoUrl` is used to make a request for getting the user profile information
 - `codeParamName` is the query string parameter for reading the **authorization code** after redirecting the user back to the callback URL.
 - `errorParamName` is the query string parameter for finding the error after redirecting the user back to the callback URL.
 - `stateCookieName` is the cookie name for storing the CSRF token (also known as the state).
 Make sure the cookie name does not collide with other drivers.
-A safer option is to prefix your driver name to the `oauth_state` keyword.
+A safer option is to prefix Dropbox driver name to the `oauth_state` keyword.
 - `stateParamName` is the query string parameter name for setting the state during the authorization redirect.
 - `scopeParamName` is the query string parameter name for sending the scopes during the authorization redirect.
 - `scopesSeparator` is the character to use for separating multiple parameters.

 ## Development checklist

-- [ ] I have renamed all `YourDriver` references to a more meaningful driver name inside the `src/YourDriver/index.ts` file.
+- [ ] I have renamed all `DropboxDriver` references to a more meaningful driver name inside the `src/DropboxDriver/index.ts` file.
-- [ ] I have renamed the `YourDriverProvider` inside the `providers/index.ts` file.
+- [ ] I have renamed the `DropboxDriverProvider` inside the `providers/index.ts` file.
 - [ ] I have updated the driver name in the `Ally.extend` method call inside the `providers/index.ts` file.
 - [ ] I have defined the `authorizeUrl` class property.
 - [ ] I have defined the `accessTokenUrl` class property.